molssi-seamm/molssi-seamm.github.io/docs/users/installation/index.rst

 You can access the Dashboard using your browser at this address `http://localhost:5000`_

-The Dashboard will be accessible for until you close the window running it.
+The Dashboard will be accessible until you close the window running it.
 If you want it to remain running, use `nohup`::

   (seamm-dashboard) tester@paul ~ % nohup seamm-dashboard &